tofuutils/pre-commit-opentofu/README.md

   ]
 ```

-2. When you have multiple directories and want to run `terraform_checkov` in all of them and share a single config file - use the `__GIT_WORKING_DIR__` placeholder.
-It will be replaced by `terraform_checkov` hooks with the Git working directory (repo root) at run time.
+2. When you have multiple directories and want to run `tofu_checkov` in all of them and share a single config file - use the `__GIT_WORKING_DIR__` placeholder.
+It will be replaced by `tofu_checkov` hooks with the Git working directory (repo root) at run time.
 For example:

     ```yaml
-    - id: terraform_checkov
+    - id: tofu_checkov
       args:
         - --args=--config-file __GIT_WORKING_DIR__/.checkov.yml
     ```

 ### infracost_breakdown

-`infracost_breakdown` executes `infracost breakdown` command and compare the estimated costs with those specified in the hook-config. `infracost breakdown` parses Terraform HCL code, and calls Infracost Cloud Pricing API (remote version or [self-hosted version](https://www.infracost.io/docs/cloud_pricing_api/self_hosted)).
+`infracost_breakdown` executes `infracost breakdown` command and compare the estimated costs with those specified in the hook-config. `infracost breakdown` parses OpenTofu HCL code, and calls Infracost Cloud Pricing API (remote version or [self-hosted version](https://www.infracost.io/docs/cloud_pricing_api/self_hosted)).

 Unlike most other hooks, this hook triggers once if there are any changed files in the repository.